emilsjol/killercoda_tutorial/bandit/intro.md

 # Overview
 1. Introduction
-2. Background
+2. Background and Relevance
-3. Installation
+3. Installation and Configuration
 4. Basic Usage: No Vulnerabilities
-5. Simple Vulnerability: Hardcoded Secrets
+5. Secrets and Severity
-6. False Positive: SQL Injection
+6. False Positives
-7. Directory Scanning
+7. Directory Scanning and Output Formatting
 8. Outro